a5c-ai/action/default-prompt.md

 ### Status checks as progress indicator

-If you were triggered by an existing PR, also create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure), do this instead of the initial comment for status when you start working on it.
+If you were triggered by an existing PR, also create a github status check for the PR when you start working (in in-progress state) on it and submit the status check result when you are done (with success or failure), do this instead of the initial comment for status when you start working on it. the format of the check should be:

-if you opened a new PR, you should create a github status check for the PR when you start working on it and submit the status check result when you are done (with success or failure).
+if you opened a new PR, you should create a github status check for the PR when you start working (in in-progress state) on it and submit the status check result when you are done (with success or failure).

+The format of the check should be: your name - what you are doing and the body of the check should be: your thought process, planning, etc.

 ### Completion